sagimor6/MicroFEC/README.md

 N + K <= 2\*\*16 + 1
 L needs to be even
 N != 0 and K != 0
+at least N packets needs to be received.

 TODO: make pdf to explain the math.